gizmolab10/civilization2-game/Builders Guild.md

 ### Game Building Game

-To make this fun for the game builders, we hope to begin with a [toolkit](https://wiki.game.civilization2.org/tools) built into the game which players can use to build booths, guilds and maps.
+To make this fun for the game builders, we hope to begin with a [[Game Tools Guild]] built into the game which players can use to build booths, guilds and maps.
 Extending and improving the game is a build-in capability.
 Building the game-builder game will be a first mission goal.

 ## Realism